ashwinivairalkar/paig/paig-server/backend/paig/README.md

    cd scripts
    source ./build_ui.sh
    ```
- Run the script to build the web UI for pPowershell
+ Run the script to build the web UI using PowerShell.

- if you are uising windows power shell then go to the windows git bash and go to the partculatr path and  run below command
+If you are using Windows PowerShell, switch to Git Bash, navigate to the specific path, and run the following command:
  ```bash

     cd paig/paig-server/scripts
     dos2unix build_ui.sh
     cd ..
    ```
-   then come back to the powershell and run to install build
+   Then, return to PowerShell and run the command to install the build.

    ```bash
     bash ./build_ui.sh